Sickle cell disease refers to a group of genetic disorders that affect hemoglobin.

-In this article, we look at why sickle cell disease happens, how it affects the body, and the treatment options.
+This article will look at why sickle cell disease occurs, how it affects the body, and some treatment options.

 Sickle cell disease is a genetic condition.
-A person can only have it if they inherit one or more faulty genes.
+A person can only have it if they inherit one or more faulty genes from their biological parents.

 If a person has a faulty gene from just one parent, they will have sickle cell trait but not sickle cell disease.
 If a person inherits a faulty gene from each parent, they will have sickle cell disease.

-If a person has only one sickle cell gene, they will not have sickle cell disease, but they can pass that gene on to their children.
+- Sickle cell trait: If a person has only one sickle cell gene, they will not have sickle cell disease, but they can pass that gene to their children.
 A person with one faulty gene has sickle cell trait.

 Who does it affect?

 Sickle cell disease appears to be more likely in areas where malaria is common.
-Moreover, the CDC note, people with sickle cell disease seem to have a lower risk of some severe types of malaria.
+However, the CDC note that people with sickle cell disease seem to have a lower risk of some severe types of malaria.